 In area 'C2' Haoma's personnel metal detected randomly over a 150 metre section of the conglomerate outcrop.
-Conglomerate Formations in area 'C2' can be seen to extend for many kilometers.
-'Pink' soil markings in Figures 8, 9 & 10 below show nugget locations.
+Fortescue Group sediments dip shallowly towards the west at 15-25 degrees and are overlain by a thick basaltic sequence.
+'Pink' spray paint evident in Figures 8, 9 & 10 below show the locations where gold nuggets were detected and subsequently collected.